fiveladdercon/launchpad/docs/support/engines.md

 Note that you can't set the span and count as these are calculated values.

-Also note that you can only get/set dimensions that exist, and passing an invalid dimension number will issue a warning and ultimately have no effect.
+Also note that you can only get/set dimensions that exist, and passing an invalid dimension number will issue a warning and have no effect.

 Quite often an engine is assembling a dimension into a formatted string, which makes the `sc_get_dimension_*` methods cumbersome.
-To lighten the coding burden, you can use the `sc_get_dimension` method instead:
+To lighten the burden, you can use the `sc_get_dimension` method instead:

 ```perl
 $node->sc_get_dimension($dim,$dimformat);
 ```

-Where the $dimformat is a printf-like format string with % specifiers that extract dimension data members.
+Where the `$dimformat` is a printf-like format string with % specifiers that extract dimension data members.
 For example:

 ```perl